rfscholte/jactor-rises/README.md

 # README #

-Src code for jactor-rises (client, module, persistence, and front end)
+Source code for jactor-rises (client, module, persistence, and front end)

 ### What is this repository for? ###